curogihu/ModifiedMazeGame/README.md

 # ModifiedPacman
 It was the homework in Vancouver college.
-The goal is to going to the lower right from the higher left.
+The goal is to going from the higher left corner to the lower right one.

 An inaccessbile block is ramdomly set per line.
 Player can reset the game with pressing g if it can't be finished.